 Biofeedback is a technique intended to help you gain control of autonomic functions, such as your pulse rate, muscle tension, blood circulation, and oxygen intake, with the aid of a therapist.

 While it may appear painful, most will tell you it's not.
 Acupuncture involves the insertion of small needles in specific areas on the body to relieve tension.
-However, a British review of 14 studies has concluded that it may be too early to conclude whether acupuncture can directly reduce or alleviate headache.
-In spite of this, study-participants that had 12 acupuncture therapies over three months still used 15% fewer painkillers than those who didn't try acupuncture, suggesting that it may work for some people—be it a placebo effect or actual pain relief.
+However, a British review of 14 studies has concluded that it may be too early to conclude whether acupuncture can directly reduce or alleviate headaches.
+In spite of this, study participants that had 12 acupuncture therapies over three months still used 15% fewer painkillers than those who didn't try acupuncture, suggesting that it may work for some people—be it a placebo effect or actual pain relief.

 4. Ways to Prevent Migraines

 Preventive treatments are useful for those who suffer from chronic migraines.
-Doctors have discovered that prescribing some drugs for "off-label use" (something different than their original, intended purpose) have become effective in helping out with migraine problems.
+Doctors have discovered that prescribing some drugs for "off-label use" (something different than their original, intended purpose) has become effective in helping out with migraine problems.
 These include:

 Antidepressants are a very common preventive treatment.
-There is apparently a relation between serotonin, a brain chemical that controls your mood, and migraines.
+There is apparently a relationship between serotonin, a brain chemical that controls your mood, and migraines.
 Using a drug that boosts serotonin is actually powerful in regulating migraines and mood.
-Because serotonin is a vasoconstrictive chemical (helps your bloodstream and tissues contract) doctors believe that antidepressant medications that boost your serotonin levels contribute to prevent the swelling of the brain vessels and tissues.
-For this reason, those with vascular condition, hypertension, and coronary ailments should never take these medications.
+Because serotonin is a vasoconstrictive chemical (helps your bloodstream and tissues contract) doctors believe that antidepressant medications that boost your serotonin levels contribute to preventing the swelling of the brain vessels and tissues.
+For this reason, those with a vascular condition, hypertension, and coronary ailments should never take these medications.

 An antihistamine called cyproheptadine is likewise noted for supporting to regulate serotonin levels.

 Beta-blockers are medicines you might associate with cholesterol issues or other heart problems.
 However, they are finding their way into migraine treatment.
 Other cardiovascular medicines are likewise useful, like calcium-channel blockers and hypertension medicines.
-Physicians don't really know why these manage to help—it may be because they reduce pressure on bloodstream.
+Physicians don't really know why these manage to help—it may be because they reduce pressure on the bloodstream.
 However, they've been tested and resulted in helping individuals who experience minor and reduced painful migraines.
 These are effective when you have heart issues as well as migraines and can't take medicines that increase serotonin levels.

 Another alternative treatment possibility would be anti-seizure drugs.
 Though they are used temporarily for treatment until some other options are chosen.
 Anti-seizure drugs work by blocking the neurotransmitters that initiate migraine symptoms.